NixyDev/Nx-Store/Game - Mods/Several - User Info Tracker/README.md

 # User Info Tracker

-Description: This mod get all visible user data (in-game, like progress, level, settings, never personal info)
+Description: This mod get all visible user data (in-game, like progress, level, settings, never personal info) in a Console Program

-· Creator: NixyDev
+Â· Creator: NixyDev

-· Is Updated: Yes
+Â· Is Updated: Yes

-· Is Beta: Yes
+Â· Is Beta: Yes

-· Risk of Use: None
+Â· Risk of Use: None

-· Games Supported: Several Games
+Â· Games Supported: Several Games

-· Free for Use: Read main Repos Licence
+Â· Free for Use: Read main Repos Licence